Ghostkeeper/Luna/plugins/storage/storagetype/implement.rst

 --------------------------------
 URIs and which plug-in gets used
 --------------------------------
 Every storage plug-in provides two functions that allow the storage API to gauge the functionality of the plug-in: ``can_read`` and ``can_write``.
 These determine respectively for a URI whether the storage plug-in can read from such a URI and whether it can write to it.
-These functions are meant to be implemented without actually trying to read or write anything on the device the URI points to.
+These functions are meant to be implemented without actually accessing the device the URI points to.
 Ability to read or write should be determined purely on the URI itself.
 Based on this information, the API selects a plug-in that says it can read or write the URI, depending on what type of operation is necessary.

 The ``can_read`` and ``can_write`` functions should be fast.
 That means that they should make their judgement purely based on the URI.
 They should not check for existence of the file, permissions, or anything of the sort.